nhathuy07/BeatCatcher/README.md

 2. Open the `.exe` file, specify the folder in which you want the game to be saved, then press **Extract*.
 A folder named `dist` will appear at the specified location.
 3. Go to `dist`, then run `launch.bat`, wait until the game window appear, then you're ready to go!<br>

-:warning:**NOTE: On the first run, it might take a few seconds before the game window is displayed.**
+:warning:**NOTE: On the first run, it might take a few seconds before the game starts loading its assets and libraries.**